Contemporary research and movements involving agricultural and food system sustainability. Socio-cultural factors influencing food and agriculture.

 This survey-style course provides an introduction to topics relevant to the study of sustainable agriculture and food systems.
 The course is designed around providing literacies that will help students navigate multi-dimensional considerations, develop critical thinking skills, understand different perspectives, and identify effective ways to create change.

 What kind of "literacies" do we learn about?

-- Food access and food culture literacy
+- Food access, food cultures, and food sovereignty

-The class content consists of online readings, media such as TED talks and podcasts, and interactive student discussions (online or synchronous) to actively engage with the weekly topics.
-Sources from biological, social, and economic disciplines, as well as many interdisciplinary scholars and advocates, will contribute to our knowledge.
-I aim to scaffold learning so that students can gain a "big picture" view of the U.S. food system, our challenges and opportunities, and the way food shapes our world.
+The class content consists of online readings, media such as TED talks and podcasts, and interactive student discussions (asynchonous or synchronous) to actively engage with the weekly topics.
+Sources from biological, social, and economic disciplines, as well as many interdisciplinary scholars and advocates, contribute to the learning experience.
+Beyond content and lectures, peer-to-peer sharing among various backgrounds and geographies make this course a unique and transformative learning experience.